JCoupalK/KPass/README.md

 **Warning: Do not change the path of the files in the '.kpass' directory since the cronjob depends on it.**

-The path to the directory with everything in it is **/root/.kpass** and the cronjob log is in **/root/.kpass/[YOUR USER]/kpass.log
+The path to the directory with everything in it is **$PWD/.kpass** and the cronjob log is in **$PWD/.kpass/[YOUR USER]/kpass.log

 *And we're done!*

-If you messed up your input don't worry just rerun the script with autoexpect, it will overwrite everything.
+If you messed up your input don't worry just re-run the script, it will overwrite everything.

 Feel free to modify the code if there's something that you want to change.